 We like to think of data in two ways; interesting versus useful.
 What data are your collecting that is merely interesting, but doesn’t inform future decisions?
 Oftentimes, organizations fail to draw that distinction and figure out what is most useful for their organization.
 This can lead to resources being expended to collect data that doesn’t really move the needle, and a cluttered data landscape.

 Build Consulting helps organizations identify, manage, and act upon high-quality donor data.
 Often, this involves helping the organization contextualize their data to create a unique understanding of its strategic value.
+Learn more about our Nonprofit Constituent Relationship Management (CRM) solutions here.
 Reach out to us to start a conversation about how we can help.